Factbox - Key political risks to watch in Pakistan

 Tension between the neighbours has been heightened by whispering from some Afghan lawmakers that Pakistan's spy agency, the Inter-services Intelligence (ISI), was behind recent assassinations in Afghanistan, something Pakistan vehemently denied.

-Relations with India have also been shaken by the killing of bin Laden, with some Indian commentators questioning Pakistan's ability and will to contain militant activity.
-What to watch:

--- Power struggles within the Taliban.
-Al Qaeda, the Afghan Taliban and Pakistani militants have held a series of meetings aimed at containing what could soon be open warfare between the two most powerful Pakistani Taliban leaders, militant sources said in early January.

--- Drone attacks.
-Any drone attack that results in high civilian deaths could further damage the U.S.-Pakistan relationship.
+- Drone attacks.
+Any drone attack that results in large numbers of civilian deaths could further damage the U.S.-Pakistan relationship.

--- Attacks in India.
-An attack with Pakistani fingerprints could spark serious confrontation.

 (Editing by Daniel Magnowski)